jonnilundy/wedeploy.com/ui/src/pages/docs/auth/getting-started.md

 ###### <span class="icon-16-alert"></span> Attention

 You can only point to your cloud url (`.io`) once you have initializing your Auth service in your WeDeploy project.
-To do this, you can either deploy a project with <a href="/docs/intro/how-it-works.html">the necessary files</a> to initialize an Auth container, or create one directly from your project's <a href="http://dashboard.wedeploy.com">dashboard</a>.
+To do this, you can either deploy a project with the necessary files to initialize an Auth container, or create one directly from your project's <a href="http://dashboard.wedeploy.com">Dashboard</a>.

 </aside>